 Pupil Voice – Typically, there is at least one Pupil Voice session each term whereby a group of children come together to share their thoughts about particular topics.
 This could be subject specific, how children feel about their learning.
 The children offer many insightful comments which we then use to help improve our school.

 Uniformed organisations – The academy is very proud that some its pupils choose to attend a variety of uniformed organisations in the local area such as Cubs, Brownies and Scouts.

 Curriculum – Through our curriculum children are taught about and are encouraged to respect public institutions and services.

 The Rule of Law

-As a Christian School, mutual respect is at the heart of our values.
-From the earliest age, our pupils learn that their behaviours have an effect on their own rights and those of others.
+Mutual respect is at the heart of our values.
+From the earliest age, our pupils learn that their behaviour can have an effect on their own rights and well-being and those of others.
 All members of the school community, whether they are an adult or a child, are expected to treat each other with respect.
 We use peer mediation to help resolve small playtime fall-outs and encourage freedom of speech through our number of Pupil Voice.

 At Mereside Primary Academy we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.